 Lyft Background Check

-Lyft doesn’t actually do the check, they contract that work to a company called Checkr.
+Moving on, so Lyft doesn’t actually do the check!
+They contract that work to a company called Checkr.
 A copy of the results of your background check will be emailed to you.
 That way if anything disqualifies you, you’ll know exactly what is holding you back.
 Lyft will commonly point back to Checkr when new drivers inquire about their screening.
 Save yourself the time and check on your Lyft background check by contacting Checkr Directly!

 If you don’t pass your Background Check, you’ll receive a copy via email with instructions on how to contest those results.